 What Youths Need to Know

-There are many reasons for pursuing an Individual Project within 4‐H. Some of those reasons are:
+There are many reasons for pursuing an Independent Project within 4‐H. Some of those reasons are:

 •Inability to attend regular 4‐H group meetings due to scheduling conflicts